Concept: Vertical Supply, Shifts In The Demand Curve

 Question: How do you call such formal collusive behavior?
 Explain the reasons why Escobar and other kingpins agreed to market sharing.

 Background: Player 111, a doctor, agreed to remove transplant organs from deceased players so that staff members could sell them on the black market.
 As in many other countries, selling transplant organs is illegal in South Korea.
-Instead, organs are typically donated by live donors when possible or by families after a relative passed away.
+Instead, organs are typically donated by live donors when possible or by families after a relative passes away.
 Such a prohibition is equivalent to a price ceiling of 0 won on human organs.
-In 2019, there were 32,560 potential organ recipients on Korean waiting lists Data from the Korean Network for Organ Sharing.
+In 2019, there were 32,560 potential organ recipients on Korean waiting lists (data from the Korean Network for Organ Sharing – KONOS).
+Of these, only 1,612 patients received an organ donation.
+Network for Organ Sharing.
 Of these, only 1,612 patients received an organ donation.

 Background: While a fight breaks out between players, Gi-hun ties this violence to his past as an autoworker.
 The flashback scene depicts the injustice faced by labor workers in the aftermath of the 2008 global financial crisis.
 This scene was inspired by a real-life event when SsangYong Motors filed for bankruptcy in 2009 and laid off hundreds of autoworkers.